 For the state supplement program specifically, we collect data to meet federal reporting requirements (in the above 'Evidence Base' section), as well as state-specific metrics that state decisionmakers chose to measure whether or not the additional state investment was working.
-The state supplement grant metrics are:
+As detailed above, these metrics are linked to specific outcome metrics developed by the federal grant program.
+These metrics have remained relatively constant for the last three years and have not met their targets.